dfsklar/TheHavensAcctsReceivable/README.md

 * Log into the gmail account for smc@gm

-* Search for all emails meeting this:  vrbo direct deposit
+* Search for all emails meeting this:  vrbo direct

 * Mark them all with the label:  vrbo_pending_processing